Revisiting the Neural Tangent Kernel: the role of large width and depth: Background on the NTK and overparameterization

 and

 for a fully-connected neural network with ReLU activation. \end{prop}

 With these results, we achieved our goal of obtaining a closed-form expression for the $ \Theta_{\infty}^{(L)}$ corresponding to an overparametrized (infinite-width), fully-connected ReLU network with no biases.
-This, in turn, allow us to aim at characterizing the output of such neural network, as done in the rest of the section.
-Indeed, from Proposition~\ref{prop:closedform} and Proposition 2 from~\citet{jacot2018neural}, we can immediately observe a few facts regarding the input data: \begin{enumerate}[label=case~\alph*), align=left] \item If all datapoints lie on the unit sphere $S^{n_0 - 1}$, the NTK is invertible for $L \geq 2$ (Proposition 2 from~\citet{jacot2018neural}). \item If all datapoints are pairwise not colinear, i.e. $x_i^\top x_j < \lVert x_i \rVert_2 \lVert x_j \rVert_2$ for $i \neq j$, then the NTK is invertible (for $L \geq 2$) since we can project them to different points on the sphere through the canonical projection. \item If we project points from $\mathbb{R}^{n_0}$ to the sphere $S^{n_0-1}$ through stereographic projection, the embedding of the datapoints satisfies $x_i^\top x_j = 1$ for all $x_i, x_j$ in the dataset. \end{enumerate}
+This, in turn, allow us to characterize the output of such neural network, as done in the rest of the section.
+Indeed, from Proposition~\ref{prop:closedform} and Proposition 2 from~\citet{jacot2018neuralarxiv}, we can immediately observe a few facts regarding the input data: \begin{enumerate}[label=case~\alph*), align=left] \item If all datapoints lie on the unit sphere $S^{n_0 - 1}$, the NTK is invertible for $L \geq 2$ (Proposition 2 from~\citet{jacot2018neuralarxiv}). \item If all datapoints are pairwise not colinear, i.e. $x_i^\top x_j < \lVert x_i \rVert_2 \lVert x_j \rVert_2$ for $i \neq j$, then the NTK is invertible (for $L \geq 2$) since we can project them to different points on the sphere through the canonical projection. \item If we map points from $\mathbb{R}^{n_0}$ to the sphere $S^{n_0}$ by embedding them in a space of dimension $n_0 + 1$ and projecting them with the inverse stereographic projection (Definition~\ref{def:inverse_stereographic_projection} in Appendix~\ref{app:otherdefinitions}), the embedding of the datapoints satisfies $\lVert x_i\rVert_2 = 1$ for all $x_i$ in the dataset. \end{enumerate}

-If one of these cases holds, the following proposition provides a closed-form expression for the approximation of the output of a fully-connected neural network. \begin{prop}[\citet{jacot2018neural}] Let $X$ be a dataset of size $n$ (with entries $x_i^\top$) and let $f^*$ and $f_0$ respectively refer to the learned function and the neural network after the initialization.
-If the limiting kernel $\kappa = \Theta_{\infty}^{(L)}\left( X X^\top \right)$ is invertible, the output of the neural network converges to
+If one of these cases holds, the following proposition provides a closed-form expression for the approximation of the output of a fully-connected neural network. \begin{prop}[\citet{jacot2018neural}] Let $X$ be a dataset of size $n$ (with entries $x_i^\top$) and let $f^*$ and $f_0$, respectively, refer to the learned function and the neural network after the initialization.
+Further, suppose that the loss is the Euclidean loss.
+If the limiting kernel $\Theta_{\infty}^{(L)}\left( X X^\top \right)$ is invertible, the output of the neural network converges to